Parth159908/ReactMern/readMe.md

-This is the backend for the Demo MERN application using Node.js, Express, and Mongoose.
+This is the backend of MERN application using Node.js, Express, and Mongoose.

 In the `src` controllers, we've utilized various packages.
 For authentication, we've employed JWT tokens, used cookie-parser to store cookies, connected to Cloudinary for cloud services, and utilized Multer for storing multipart form data locally, among other packages.